CED

 The business world is facing major changes.
 We are facing a generational retreat from ownership, family succession is on the wane, and the door is opening for large global investors to take over Slovenian companies.
 We are facing changing values among the younger generations, who are demanding a new vision of the workplace.
 Geopolitical uncertainty leads to an unstable business environment, and we need sustainable solutions for the sovereignty of our economy.

-At this year's IED keynote event, we will present the story of an American company that solved the problem of Lasntian succession by creating employee co-ownership and rewarding the team of employees who helped make the business a success story.
+At this year's Economic Democracy Congress, we will present the story of an American company that solved the problem of ownership succession by creating employee co-ownership and rewarding the team of employees who helped make the business a success story.
 Slovenian business experts will talk about the ESOP legislation expected in 2025 and how Slovenian companies will benefit from it.

 How will you react to the coming changes?